Database Lab and Postgres.ai

 2. Provide a Database username and Database password: Connects psql to your clone.

-3. Select Enable deletion protection if you want to preserve your clone.
+3. Select Enable deletion protection if you need to preserve your clone.
 Avoid selecting this option.
 Clones are removed after 12 hours.

 2. In the Clone details page of the Postgres.ai web interface, copy and run the command to start SSH port forwarding for the clone.